 The interest that a loan accumulates over time.
+Student loans for law school start accruing interest from the date of disbursement.

 The Annual Percentage Rate, or APR, is the interest rate that results from including the nominal (advertised) interest rate and other factors that affect the cost of borrowing, such as the repayment schedule, repayment options, fees, etc.